 Attorney Steve® Copyright Law Essentials – Building your Youtube and Social Media Channels LEGALLY with Fair Use!

 VIDEO: Click on the picture above to watch the video for important tips on using the disclaimer notice.
 Make sure to SUBSCRIBE to our channel by clicking on the Red “V” for Victory.
 As we like to say, be smarter than your friends!
-We are now up over 7,600 susbcribers and ONE MILLION VIDEO VIEWS.
+We are now up to over 35,000 subscribers and THREE MILLION VIDEO VIEWS.

 Attorney Steve® explains his “Four T's” of Fair Use

-Click here to list to the podcast on fair use four T's.
+Click here to listen to the podcast on fair use four T's.

 Attorney Steve® explains fair use and top tips for YouTube Creators building their channels

 VIDEO: Click on the picture above to watch this video.
 Make sure to SUBSCRIBE to our popular legal channel and to get fair use case law updates when they hit.
-We are now over 7,600 subscribers and over ONE MILLION video views.
+We are now over 35,300 subscribers and reaching FOUR MILLION VIDEO VIEWS.

 Sample fair use disclaimer for youtube videos

-If you need help with a copyright legal issue such as responding to a cease and desist letter or DMCA infringement notices (including bad faith filings), fair use defense, first amendment, Youtube notification / counter-notifications, subpoena response or copyright strike issues, call us at (877) 276-5084.
+If you need help with a copyright legal issue such as responding to a cease and desist letter or DMCA infringement notices (including bad faith filings), fair use defense, first amendment, Youtube notification / counter-notifications, subpoena response, or copyright strike issues, call us at (877) 276-5084.
 Since 2004, we have helped companies both large and small protect and enforce their intellectual property rights.
 We have appeared in over 275 federal court copyright litigation cases and have substantial experience in this niche area of intellectual property law.

 For most (non-litigation cases) we can structure a low flat rate legal fee (predictable legal fee).
 You may also leave us a message through our contact form.